AbdelRahmanYaghi/MaqsamAssignment/README.md

 All the calculations above were calculated using the "Flex" workers, which are the more expensive workers that are used at times of spikes in usage.

-For the **AWS lambda function**, its cost can be calculated using their website.
+For the **AWS lambda function**, its cost can be calculated using [their website](https://calculator.aws/#/createCalculator/Lambda).
 Given these assumptions:
+- Region: Frankfurt
 - 45,000 requests per month (1500 * 30)
 - 8000 ms Request time
 - 2048 Memory